fasakinhenry/Learning-scratch/syllabus.md

 # Syllabus

-Unit 1: Your First Computer Program
+**Unit 1: Your First Computer Program**
-In this unit you’ll create your very first computer program!
+In this unit, you’ll create your very first computer program!
 You’ll be introduced to basic programming concepts and you’ll familiarise yourself with Scratch.

-Algorithms.
+- Algorithms.

-Sequence.
+- Sequence.

-Selection: if-then.
+- Selection: if-then.

-Iteration: infinite loops.
+- Iteration: infinite loops.

-Incremental development of programs.
+- Incremental development of programs.

-Simple software testing.
+- Simple software testing.

-Scratch: interface, motion palette, looks palette, coordinates.
+-Scratch: interface, motion palette, looks palette, coordinates.

-Unit 2: Code Gone Loopy!
+**Unit 2: Code Gone Loopy!**

-In this unit you’ll keep working with control structures, you’ll find out how to use events in your programs and how to incorporate visual and sound effects in Scratch.
-You’ll also start thinking about the requirements and the design of your program.
+In this unit, you’ll keep working with control structures, find out how to use events in your programs, and incorporate visual and sound effects in Scratch.
+You’ll also start thinking about your program's requirements and design.

-Iteration: count-controlled loops, decision-controlled loops.
+- Iteration: count-controlled loops, decision-controlled loops.

-Selection: if-then-else.
+- Selection: if-then-else.

-Event-driven programming.
+- Event-driven programming.

-Computational thinking: abstraction, decomposition.
+- Computational thinking: abstraction, decomposition.

-Software engineering: requirements, design.
+- Software engineering: requirements, design.

-Scratch: control palette, events palette, pen palette, sound palette, sensing palette.
+- Scratch: control palette, events palette, pen palette, sound palette, sensing palette.

-Unit 3: Remixing Games
+**Unit 3: Remixing Games**

-In this unit you’ll have a go at modifying and extending existing games to create new versions.
+In this unit, you’ll have a go at modifying and extending existing games to create new versions.
 You’ll also learn about software engineering practices for testing and documenting your programs.

-Variables.
+- Variables.

-Complex conditions.
+- Complex conditions.

-Nested loops.
+- Nested loops.

-Software engineering: documentation, testing, maintenance.
+- Software engineering: documentation, testing, maintenance.

-User interaction.
+- User interaction.

-Scratch: data palette, operators palette, comments, paint editor, remixing.
+- Scratch: data palette, operators palette, comments, paint editor, remixing.

-Unit 4: Reusing Your Code
+**Unit 4: Reusing Your Code**

-In this unit you’ll be introduced to procedures and cloning in Scratch, and you’ll apply these ideas to reuse your code.
+In this unit, you’ll be introduced to procedures and cloning in Scratch, and you’ll apply these ideas to reuse your code.

-Procedures.
+- Procedures.

-Good software properties: modularity, flexibility.
+- Good software properties: modularity, flexibility.

-Computational thinking: generalisation.
+- Computational thinking: generalization.

-Scratch: more blocks palette, clones, backpack.
+- Scratch: more blocks palette, clones, backpack.

-Unit 5: Think Like a Software Engineer
+**Unit 5: Think Like a Software Engineer**

-In this unit you’ll follow all the steps of software development to create a fun computer game.
+In this unit, you’ll follow all the steps of software development to create a fun computer game.
 You’ll also learn about message broadcasting and concurrency.

-Software development process.
+- Software development process.

-Software development approaches: waterfall model, iterative and incremental, prototyping.
+- Software development approaches: waterfall model, iterative and incremental, prototyping.

-Coordination: concurrency, message broadcasting.
+- Coordination: concurrency, message broadcasting.

-Computational complexity.
+- Computational complexity.

-Other programming languages.
+- Other programming languages.

-Scratch: message broadcasting, publishing projects.
+- Scratch: message broadcasting, publishing projects.